JSaprah/seven-healing-chakras/README.md

 * The navigation consists of four tabs: About, Seven chakras, Balancing and contact.
 * Each tab is descriptive to the page content.
 * The selected page has a meroon color.
-* When hovered over the navigation tabs a partly meroon color is visible.
+* When hovered over the navigation tabs a partly transparant meroon color is visible.
 * The navigation has two styles - for smaller screen it is a hamburger menu with a vertical list.
-The list items can be seen using the hamburger menu.
+The list items can be opened using the hamburger menu.
 * The hamburger menu is set to do not display on larger screens.
 Instead the list items are shown vertically and are always visible on the screen.

 ![Navigation image desktop](docs/screenshots/navigation-seven-chakras.PNG)